MACROSS CROSSOVER CONCERT 2019 – MAKUHARI MESSE CONVENTION CENTER - Day 2

 The concert hall was flat and if someone taller than me were to stand infront of me, I will have to rely on the giant screens to see what’s going on stage.
 I think my other friend who were LIVE Viewing at the Cinemas would have a better time seeing the Concert.

-The concert started with a 3D clip of a battle scene which looked like a scene before the launch of the Macross SDF-1, where the VF-1s comes down to the city and defended the ship as it prepares to take off.
+The concert started with a 3D clip of a battle scene which looked like a scene before the launch of the Macross SDF-1, where the VF-1s came down to the city and defended the ship as it prepared to take off.
 There was a Destroid Tomahawk in the midst firing at Regults.
-Then the screen goes black.
+Then the screen went black.
 The lights though dim, you could see two person on stage.
 They are Yoshiki Fukuyama (Basara) on Guitar and Mari Ijima (Minmay) on Keyboard.
 The crowd came alive and the excitement rose.
-The stage was dimly lit by back lighting but enough to see who was on the stage.
 The duo sang the song ‘Super Dimension Anthem’ (Ikiwo Shiteiru Kajiteiru) (Day – 1 was ‘Shao Pai Loong’ Mari Ijima & Megumi Nakajima)